nikmart/WoZ-Way/README.md

 This project contains sample code for getting started sending messages back and forth to the car using a wizard control interface.

-## Requirements
+## Software Requirements
 ### Car
 1. An Apple computer running macOS (required for use with Apple text to speech system)

 2. NodeJS 4+

-3. External speaker for text to speech

-4. A high-speed 4G cellular router

 ### Control
-1. A server with NodeJS and avialble port open (default port is 8000)
+1. A server with NodeJS 4+ and avialble port open (default port is 8000)

 2. A computer with a modern web-browser

-3. A high speed internet conenction

 ### Message Broker
 WoZ Way used MQTT, a popular publish/subscribe messaging protocol to communicate messages between the car and the control interface.
 This is done so that only the MQTT broker IP needs to be known.
 I use a popular and free MQTT broker called Mosquitto [https://mosquitto.org].
 You can set up Mosquitto on a Unix based server fairly easily.

+## Hardware Bill of Materials
+A full BOM can be found here: [https://docs.google.com/spreadsheets/d/115VWuHOhQsEnYNJsB6Nx3dnP3QcJT3YXV1De5LtsyNQ/edit?usp=sharing]

 ## Instructions
 1. Make sure you have NodeJS installed on both the CAR computer and the CONTROL server.
 If you are on a Mac and